The Five Best Table Setting Tips for Fall

 Here are my five farmhouse table styling tips.

-Mixing plates, placemats, glassware, and silverware make for a fun table.
-It is unexpected and different.
-I love it.
+Mixing plates, placemats, glassware, and silverware makes for a fun table.
+It is different.
+I love my tables that way.

-If you look at this table pictured above, nothing matches!
+If you look at the table pictured above, nothing matches!
 Well, the napkins and glasses match.
-But nothing else!
+But nothing else does!
 The chargers, placemats, silver, and china are all different.

 We had lots of teenagers at our table and this was the end result!
 But the fun they enjoyed during dinner was well worth it.
 (I have lots of glue guns!)